Product Leadership Is Hard

 But before we get into it, a couple of caveats:

-First, when I refer to “product leadership,” I mean the leaders of product management, product design, and engineering.
+First, when I refer to “product leadership,” I mean the leaders and managers of product management, product design, and engineering.

 Second, for this discussion, I will distinguish between leadership and management responsibilities.
 Most leaders have both management and leadership responsibilities, although the percentage of each varies with their level in the company.
 Most first-level managers are primarily managing with a little leadership, and senior leaders are primarily leading with much less time spent managing.